oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Authorization Grant ([@RFC8628]) and Client Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device flows.

-In these cross-device authroization flows, the channel between the Initiating Device and the Authorization Device is unauthenticated.
+In these cross-device authorization flows, the channel between the Initiating Device and the Authorization Device is unauthenticated.
 It is up to the user to decide whether to trust a QR code, user code, or the authorization request pushed to their Authorization Device.

 Cross-Device Consent Phishing (CDCP) attacks exploit the unauthenticated channel between the Initiating Device and Authorization Device using social engineering